humphreygaming/humphreyisafemboy/README.md

 # humphreyisafemboy
-Hosting place for the "Humphrey's Music Stash" website.
+Hosting place for the "Humphrey's Music Stash" website (github).

+This place is currently looking a tad bit empty but it'll be full soon.
+Just wait.